Charles Oliveira: 2024

 Oliveira faced Arman Tsarukyan on April 13, 2024 at UFC 300.
 Despite having two close submission attempts, he lost the bout via split decision in this UFC lightweight title eliminator.

 Oliveira faced former three-time Bellator Lightweight World Champion and former UFC Lightweight title challenger Michael Chandler in a 5-round co-main event rematch on November 16, 2024 at UFC 309.
 He won the fight by unanimous decision.
 This fight earned him another Fight of the Night award.

 2025

 On April 26, 2025, it was announced that Oliveira will be a recipient of the 2025 UFC Forrest Griffin Community Award for his institute "ICBronxs" which provides local youth with free education and jiu-jitsu training.

 Oliveira faced former UFC Featherweight Champion Ilia Topuria for the vacant UFC Lightweight Championship on June 28, 2025 at UFC 317.
 He lost the fight by knockout in the first round.

 Oliveira was scheduled to face Rafael Fiziev in the main event on October 11, 2025, at UFC Fight Night 261.
 However, Fiziev withdrew from the bout due to a knee injury, and was replaced by Mateusz Gamrot.
 Oliveira won the fight via a face crank submission in the second round.
 This fight earned him another Performance of the Night award.

+UFC 'BMF' Champion

+2026

+During the UFC 2026 seasonal press conference it was announced that Oliveira would be facing Max Holloway in a rematch for the symbolic UFC 'BMF' belt at UFC 326 on March 7, 2026.
+Oliveira won the title via unanimous decision.

+Oliveira was reportedly scheduled to defend his belt in a rematch against Arman Tsarukyan on September 19, 2026 at UFC 331.
+However, the promotion announced Oliveira would not be competing on the card and that Tsaryukan would instead face Maurício Ruffy.
+The withdrawal came just days after the death of Oliveira's longtime teammate, UFC flyweight Allan Nascimento, although no official reason for Oliveira's withdrawal was given.